 The risk appetite, governance, and monitoring metrics for each risk domain are described in more detail in the sections below.

 A company-wide project is initiated to increase the maturity of the control environment, the processes for risk-management and internal control, and the central Governance Risk and Compliance (GRC) tooling.
 The structure of the framework is improving, through alignment of risk-types, policies, and responsibilities, in line with the principle of three lines of defense.
 The project is in the first phase (gap analysis and description of desired end-state) and a detailed project plan will be delivered in March 2022 after discussion with the MB.

 FMO publishes the required Pillar 3 disclosures on an annual basis in conjunction with the publication of the Annual Report.
 Together these documents fulfill the Pillar 3 disclosure requirements of the Capital Requirements Directive (CRD) IV and V regulation.

-Market discipline and transparency in the publication of solvency risks are important elements of the Basel III rules for Pillar 3.
-Central to these publications is information on the solvency and the risk profile of a bank, providing disclosures on such matters as its capital structure, capital adequacy, risk management, and risk measurement, in line with the objective of IFRS 9.
 The objective of FMO’s disclosure policies is to ensure maximum transparency in a practical manner.
 The consolidation scope for prudential reporting is equal to the accounting scope for FMO.
 FMO was granted the Solo Waiver for prudential reporting based on Article 7 and therefore only reports figures related to CRR on a consolidated basis.